 ANAT SPECTRA 2018

-ANAT SPECTRA is a biennial festival showcasing the best research and creative work being produced through collaborations between Australian artists and scientists.
+ANAT SPECTRA is a triennial festival showcasing the best research and creative work being produced through collaborations between Australian artists and scientists.

 ANAT SPECTRA 2018 featured 102 artists, scientists and presenters.
 Showcasing the best creative research being produced through interdisciplinary collaborations between Australian and NZ artists and scientists, the sold out symposium was held at University of South Australia’s Cancer Research Institute.
 Over 90 academic submissions were received, of which 36 were selected for the single-stream symposium.
 Dr Jill Scott, Professor Emerita for Art and Science Research in the Institute Cultural Studies in the Arts, ZhdK, in Zürich and founder of its Artists-in-Labs program gave the opening keynote